rune-rs/rune/book/src/pattern_matching.md

 ## Matching Literals

-Literals are the simplest form of matching.
-Where we test if the branch is exactly equal to a literal.
+Literals are the simplest form of matching, where we test if the branch is exactly equal to a literal.

 Literals take a number of form: